Is grain-free dog food good for your pupper?

 Q. Since Lyka doesn’t have grains, do I need to supplement my dog’s diet with added grains?

 A. No, grains are not necessary for your pupper’s diet.
-The vegetables in Lyka contain the carbohydrates necessary for your dog’s diet.
-Our Lyka foods are complete and balanced*, so you don’t need to add anything to your pup’s diet to supplement their nutrition.
+The ingredients in Lyka contain the carbohydrates necessary for your dog’s diet.
+Our Lyka foods are complete and balanced, so you don’t need to add anything to your pup’s diet to supplement their nutrition.
 Simply adding grains to your dog’s diet will not help to prevent DCM, as grains contain no taurine.
-The right way to prevent DCM through diet is through added protein, not grains.
+The right way to prevent DCM through diet is through added protein, so we ensure that all of our recipes are high in animal protein.

 Lyka: making the right nutrition easy